 Pay Attention to These 5 Trucking Trends

 Between major elections, shifting environmental attitudes, and the Covid-19 pandemic: 2020 was a remarkable year, to say the least.
-When it comes to the shipping industry, a number of new trends developed during the past year as well, each of which bears careful consideration moving forward.
+When it comes to the shipping industry, a number of new automotive shipping trends developed during the past year.
+Each of these bear careful consideration moving forward.

 While many of these changes affected everything from OTR, sea and air freight, the trucking industry probably felt it the most.

-In this article, we will examine 5 of the most important trucking trends taking place right now that you need to pay attention to as the shipping industry continues to return to normal but with a few critical changes.
+In this article, we will examine 5 of the most important automotive shipping trends taking place right now that you need to pay attention to as the shipping industry continues to return to normal but with a few critical changes.

 Environmental initiatives have been growing in popularity for years, and these initiatives are a major priority of the current administration.
 The Biden administration has set a target of achieving net-zero carbon emissions by the year 2050, in addition to the goal of reducing greenhouse gas emissions by 50% (from 2005 levels) by the year 2030.
 Among instituting changes in other areas of industry, the plan includes reducing tailpipe emissions and increasing the efficiency standards of all vehicles.

-These changes are likely to have downstream effects on the shipping industry that are, at this time, not completely clear but it is safe to assume it will have a tremendous impact on the trucking industry specifically.
+These changes are likely to have downstream effects on the shipping industry.
+These changes, at this time, are not completely clear.
+However, it is safe to assume it will have a tremendous impact on the trucking industry specifically.

-Pay close attention to this trend, as it’s likely that environmental initiatives will be a priority for many years to come.
+Pay close attention to this trend.
+It is likely that environmental initiatives will be a priority for many years to come.